-Turnover is very low in HOME-assisted units and about 90% of the projects are maintaining waiting lists.
+Turnover is very low in HOME-assisted units and most projects are maintaining waiting lists.
 Most of the projects also work with referrals from a wide variety of social service and government agencies, which serve to promote diversity through each entity's outreach.